To get your "How to Overcome Shyness: Mega guide",

 If you have extreme shyness you might consider a professional therapist too.
 Confidence coaching can also be effective.

 It’s comfortable to be around people who are similar to us.
-The problem is when we’re trying to overcome shyness we don’t get positive examples to change our behavior.
+The problem is when we’re learning how to overcome shyness we don’t get positive examples to change our behavior.
 It’s too easy to stay the same when our closest influences hold us back.

-Find more outgoing people to make friends with.
+Find more outgoing friends.
 You can find them at social events or on recreational sports teams.
+Watch what they do, and you might learn something.

 Have you had positive or negative experience with the influence of friends or family?
 Skip to the bottom to comment.